Falconry: Falconry around the world

 Medieval falconers often rode horses, but this is now rare with the exception of contemporary Kazakh and Mongolian falconry.
 In Kazakhstan, Kyrgyzstan, and Mongolia, the golden eagle is traditionally flown (often from horseback), hunting game as large as foxes and wolves.

-In Japan, the northern goshawk has been used for centuries.
-Japan continues to honor its strong historical links with falconry (takagari), while adopting some modern techniques and technologies.
+In Japan, the Eurasian goshawk has been used for centuries.
+Japan continues to honour its strong historical links with falconry (takagari), while adopting some modern techniques and technologies.

 In Australia, although falconry is not specifically illegal, it is illegal to keep any type of bird of prey in captivity without the appropriate permits.
 The only exemption is when the birds are kept for purposes of rehabilitation (for which a licence must still be held), and in such circumstances it may be possible for a competent falconer to teach a bird to hunt and kill wild quarry, as part of its regime of rehabilitation to good health and a fit state to be released into the wild.

 In New Zealand, falconry was formally legalised for one species only, the swamp/Australasian harrier (Circus approximans) in 2011.
 This was only possible with over 25 years of effort from both Wingspan National Bird of Prey Center and the Raptor Association of New Zealand.
 Falconry can only be practiced by people who have been issued a falconry permit by the Department of Conservation.
 Tangent aspects, such as bird abatement and raptor rehabilitation, also employ falconry techniques to accomplish their goals.